 We don’t want to turn you off of Giving Tuesday—we just want to emphasize that these last two days of the year are significant.
 Our year-end giving data shows that December 30 brings in just as much (if not a little more) online donations as Giving Tuesday.
 As for December 31, this day generated nearly 2.4 times as much revenue as Giving Tuesday for Kindful customers.

 For more clarity about these two days, check out this chart of total giving by day from mid-November through the end of the year.

 Incentivize last-minute donors.

 So, what does it mean that December 31 was the biggest giving day of the year?
 As you probably know, the last day to make a tax-deductible donation for that calendar year is December 31.
-That means donors feel urgency around getting their donations in before January 1.
+That means donors feel urgency around getting their end of year donations in before January 1.